jbemmel/srl-evpn-proxy/demo.md

 cd labs/spine-leaf && sudo containerlab deploy -t static-vxlan-with-spine.lab
 ```

-This results in a setup containing 2 Cumulus nodes with static VXLAN configuration, and 2 SR Linux nodes with dynamic EVPN VXLAN.
+After a minute or two, this results in a setup containing 2 Cumulus nodes with static VXLAN configuration, and 2 SR Linux nodes with dynamic EVPN VXLAN.
 Both CVX1 and CVX2 have the EVPN VTEPs SRL1 and SRL2 listed in their config, but the reverse path is disabled.

 ## Baseline validation